-- The fight with Mercenary Tao in the Red Ribbon Army Saga.
-Tao promises that he'll change his ways, but then throws a grenade at Goku as soon as the latter lets his guard down and debates if he's serious or not with Upa.
+- The fight with Mercenary Tao in the Red Ribbon Army arc.
+Tao surrenders and promises that he'll change his ways, but then throws a grenade at Goku as soon as the latter lets his guard down and debates if he's serious or not with Upa.
 Goku then kicks it right back at him, resulting in it exploding in his face.
+Unfortunately...

 - In the fight between Frieza and Super Saiyan Goku, Goku spares Frieza twice.
 The first time, Frieza's been beaten so badly that he's not even a challenge anymore, so Goku tries to leave.
 Frieza tries to slice Goku open with energy discs, but loses track of them and gets cut in half himself.
 The second time, Goku gives Frieza some of his energy to help him live and have a shot at redemption, and starts flying away... only for Frieza to try to blast him with that same energy.
 Goku has no choice but to retaliate, and one counter-blast from him ends the fight.

 - Eis Shenron was a subversion.
 After being beaten by Goku, he begs for mercy.
 Nuova Shenron allows him to live, even though he knows he deserves death, under the condition that he surrender his Dragon Ball.
 However, he decides to kill Goku in a sneak attack involving Ice blades.
 It's subverted because he actually DOES succeed in his backstab, blinding Goku from his ice blades.
 However, it still ultimately backfired due to Goku's other senses still being high enough for him to punch Eis through the gut and finish him with a Dragon Fist.